jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet, something very important is missing.

 Techvolution is indeed the politics of the Internt Age.
 But politics doesn't open businesses, generate electricity, or grow food to eat.
-To live in the future, we must also upgrade our economics.
+To live in the future, America, Canada, and the rest of the Western world must also upgrade our economics.
 Only with a modernized way to work and grow families will me and you ever be happy with our society again.

 We change our economics by learning a familar lesson.
 Your true economic power isn't being a consumer or an employee.
-Your economic choices either make you powerful.
-And in economics your choices means getting to decide who gets your labour and money.
+Brand loyalty and retirement funds don't make a person powerful.
+Like in politics, your choices do.

-To increase your economic power, we must create levers of power that let you control exactly who you work for, whose products you buy, and under what terms you make these deals.
+And to increase your economic power, we must create levers of power that let you control exactly who you work for, whose products you buy, and under what terms you make these deals.
 This new economy is a wonderful place.
 A place where individuals are as powerful as Big Business or Big Government.

-Empowering Main Street so much is the goaline that Techvolution must fight for.
+In fact, empowering Main Street with a new economy is the goaline that Techvolution fights for.

 Happily, you'll already starting to live in the economy of the future.
-And we have the modern day protagonists to thank for building it.
+And we have the modern day protagonists to thank.
+They've been building it for years.

 ## Economic Upgrade

 Internet Age economics is centered on two simple facts: digital property doesn't expire and it can be shared with anyone in the world.
-These innovations mean everyone, forever, can continually add to a single source of truth, instead of rewriting, remaking, and rebuying the same old stuff year after year.
+These innovations mean everyone, forever, can continually add to a single source of truth instead of rewriting, remaking, and rebuying the same old stuff year after year.

 If YouTube existed in Issac Newton's time, we'd all be learning about gravity from his videos.